Smoked Turkey

 It’s the holidays and your holiday is not complete with this amazing Smoked Turkey!
 It’s so juicy, full of flavor and easy.
 Simply brine the turkey overnight, then add butter, seasoning and oil to the turkey and pop it on your smoker the next day.
 The result is the perfect smoked turkey for your Thanksgiving Dinner!

-It’s Turkey Day and you need a turkey recipe.
+It’s turkey day and you need a turkey recipe.
 Am I right?
 Something that will be the star of the show next to your dinner rolls and apple pie.
 You need a bird that is full of flavor, juicy and easy to make so your holidays are stress-free.
 This smoked turkey is your answer!

 - The turkey is brined overnight to lock in flavor and juice.
+It’s the most juicy and tender turkey.

 - Cook the turkey in a disposable aluminum pan to collect the drippings and make a fabulous gravy that’s packed with flavor from the turkey drippings.